orbs-network/twap/README.md

 **on any DEX**, with partial fills, by breaking the order into "chunks" and enabling an [English Auction](https://en.wikipedia.org/wiki/English_auction) bidding war on each chunk.

-The winning bidder (taker, anyone willing to find the best path to trade for the next chunk on any DEX) receives a portion of the output tokens for their effort.
+The winning taker (bidder, anyone willing to find the best path to trade for the next chunk on any DEX) receives a portion of the output tokens for their effort.

-1 honest bidder (willing to take just enough to cover gas costs) is enough to ensure the entire system functions effectively at spot prices.
+1 honest taker (willing to take just enough to cover gas costs) is enough to ensure the entire system functions effectively at spot prices.

 ### The `TWAP` contract does not hold any funds, has no owners or other roles and is immutable